jie-meng/VimConfig/README.md

 ### Install nvim

-On Mac

-    brew install --HEAD neovim

-On Linux

-    sudo apt install neovim

-### Install config

-Go to _/vim/_ execute install-xxx.sh depends on you operating system.
+Go to _/nvim/_ execute install-xxx.sh depends on you operating system.